Szymon-Czuszek/SAS-Data-Science/README.md

 This SAS code snippet demonstrates the conversion of numeric employee salary and ID values to character values with specific formats for reporting or display purposes.

+## SAS Data Import Example: Employee Bonus Information

+This SAS code snippet demonstrates the import of employee bonus information into two datasets: EMPLOYEE_BONUS and EMPLOYEE_BONUS1.

+### Explanation:

+1. **Creating Dataset and Defining Variables:**
+   - The DATA statement creates a dataset named EMPLOYEE_BONUS with variables EMPLOYEE_NAME, BONUS_AMOUNT, and DATE_OF_BIRTH.
+   - The INPUT statement specifies the format of the data to be read, including dollar and date formats for BONUS_AMOUNT and DATE_OF_BIRTH, respectively.
+   - The CARDS statement provides the data values for EMPLOYEE_NAME, BONUS_AMOUNT, and DATE_OF_BIRTH.

+2. **Duplicate Dataset Creation:**
+   - Another dataset named EMPLOYEE_BONUS1 is created as a duplicate of EMPLOYEE_BONUS using the same DATA statement, INPUT statement, and CARDS statement.
+   - Both datasets contain the same bonus information for different employees.

+This SAS code snippet demonstrates the process of importing employee bonus information into SAS datasets for further analysis or processing.

 ## Usage

 Clone the repository to your local machine.